 If you program the tool movement without radius compensation, you can change the tool path and feed rate at workpiece corners with the miscellaneous function M90.
-See "Smoothing corners: M90," page 191.
+See "Smoothing corners: M90," page 199.

-5.4 Peripheral Milling: 3-D radius compensation with workpiece orientation
+5.4 Peripheral Milling: 3-D Radius Compensation with Workpiece Orientation

 With peripheral milling, the TNC displaces the tool perpendicular to the direction of movement and perpendicular to the tool direction by the sum of the delta values DR (tool table and T block).
-Determine the compensation direction with radius compensation G41/G42 (see figure at upper right, traverse direction Y+).
+Determine the compensation direction with radius compensation G41/G42 (see figure at right, traverse direction Y+).

-For the TNC to be able to reach the set tool orientation, you need to activate the function M128 (see "Maintaining the position of the tool tip when positioning with tilted axes (TCPM): M128" on page 206) and subsequently the tool radius compensation.
+For the TNC to be able to reach the set tool orientation, you need to activate the function M128 (see "Maintaining the position of the tool tip when positioning with tilted axes (TCPM):

+M128 (software option 2)" on page 214) and subsequently the tool radius compensation.
 The TNC then positions the rotary axes automatically so that the tool can reach the orientation defined by the coordinates of the rotary axes with the active compensation.